-- The dog friendly Riverdale Hall Hotel (01434 220254) is a 10-minute walk from the site, with restaurant and bar food. - In the village itself, the Cheviot Hotel and the Rose and Crown, three high quality cafes and a Chinese takeaway offer a surprisingly good selection.
+- The dog friendly Riverdale Hall Hotel (01434 220254) is a 10-minute walk from the site, with restaurant and bar food. - In the village itself, the Cheviot Hotel and the Rose and Crown, three high quality cafes and two takeaways (a Chinese and a Thai) offer a surprisingly good selection.